libre-server/proposals/Domain Controller.md

 ### Long-term Goals
  * The administrative user should be able to deploy a new subordinate FreeIPA domain into an existing FreeIPA forest.
- * The administrative user should be able to deploy a new subordinate FreeIPA domain into an existing misxed FreeIPA/Active Directory forest.
+ * The administrative user should be able to deploy a new subordinate FreeIPA domain into an existing mixed FreeIPA/Active Directory forest.
+ * The administrative user should be able to join an existing FreeIPA forest into an existing Active Directory domain forest.

+## Technical Requirements
+(Note: some of these may already exist)
+### FreeIPA
+ * An idempotent installer that can be driven by Ansible
+ * Capability to enroll a machine as a replica of an existing domain.
+  * This enrollment may not require preparation steps performed on a separate machine.
+  * This enrollment must be possible to initiate solely from the machine requesting the enrollment.
+ * Capability to enroll a machine as a domain in an existing Active Directory Forest.
+  * As far as possible, this should be possible to initiate solely from the machine requesting enrollment.
+This may require developing PowerShell capabilities to configure the Windows machine.
+ * Long-term: FreeIPA must support trusted FreeIPA domains

+### Cockpit
+ * Cockpit must provide a graphical user experience for executing all of the workflows described in this document.
+ * Cockpit must be able to export an Ansible playbook at the end of the workflow, prior to executing the changes.
+ * Cockpit must be able to import an Ansible playbook for domain creation and execute it.
+(Expert mode for custom changes made to the Ansible playbook).